Protein Rich Indian Recipes | High Protein Vegetarian Recipes | Healthy Protein Rich Indian Food |

 Protein Rich Recipes | High Protein Vegetarian Recipes | Healthy Protein Rich Indian Food.
 Why do we need Protein Rich Foods?
 Protein is one such nutrient that we usually take for granted, assuming that it will automatically come from one or the other ingredients we consume!

-However, we need to understand that not only do we need proteins throughout our life, we also need it in varying quantities, depending on the stage we are in.
+However, we need to understand that not only do we need Protein Rich Foods throughout our life, we also need it in varying quantities, depending on the stage we are in.
 The special requirements of proteins at different stages of our life, depend upon its functions during every age, may it be childhood, old age, or pregnancy.
-Proteins are critical for a variety of tasks, right from the formation of new cells, strong bones, haemoglobin, to managing the wear-and-tear of body cells, etc.

 While it is generally acknowledged that non-vegetarian foods are the richest sources of proteins, there is no reason for vegetarians to worry, as there are a number of vegetarian foods such as milk and milk products, pulses, nuts, sprouts, soya and its products, a few veggies that are rich in protein etc. All we need to do is combine them in the right ways.